-Since its inception, the Company has set itself apart from its competition by seeing beyond the initial transaction with the customer and instead, focusing on building long-term relationships that are based on trust and respect for every customer's unique situation.
-These relationships are formed by over 1,800 employees from across Canada that deeply understand their customers and give them a second chance as they provide them with the financial relief they need today, and help them see a path forward towards better financial future.
+The Company competes on a unique point of differentiation which is its customer experience and more specifically, the journey of providing customers a path to improve their credit and graduate back to prime borrowing.
+The Company is proud to have helped 60% of its customers improve their credit score while 1 in 3 customers have graduated to prime lending.
+The Company has always set itself apart from the competition by seeing beyond the initial transaction with the customer and instead, focusing on building long-term relationships that are based on trust and respect for every customer's unique situation.
+The Company's over 2,000 employees are focused on giving these customers a second chance as they provide them with the financial relief they need today, and help them see a path forward towards a better financial future.

-As the company continues to evolve, ensuring its suite of products and services are designed to meet its customer's needs across the entire credit spectrum is critically important.
-Whether a customer is establishing credit as a new Canadian, or repairing damaged credit as a result of a life event, goeasy's laddered suite of products ensures that every customer that walks through its doors has access to a better financial future.
-In addition, the use of technology and digital innovation remains a key focus in removing friction from the loan application process to ensure its customers can get the financial relief they are looking for quickly and conveniently through the channels that suit them best.
-The Company has also been focused on offering a variety of tools and educational materials that help its customers understand the complexities of credit and the steps required to improve their financial situation through free financial education materials.
+As the Company continues to evolve, ensuring its suite of products and services are designed to meet its customer's needs across the entire credit spectrum is critically important.
+Whether a customer is establishing credit as a new Canadian, or repairing damaged credit as a result of a life event, goeasy's laddered suite of products ensures that every customer that walks through its doors has access to a better financial future through product graduation.
+In the future, the Company will seek to establish a direct relationship with a prime lender in order to proactively round out the customer's journey by moving them directly into a lower cost lending product - the end goal for many of our customers.